 Identity Theft is one of the fastest growing crimes in the United States today.
-The Federal Trade Commission (FTC) estimates that as many as 9 million Americans have their identities stolen each year.
-By learning about this problem, you can learn crime prevention tips as well as what to do in the event that you become a victim.
+The Federal Trade Commission (FTC) estimates that as many as 9 million Americans have had their identities stolen each year.
+By learning about this issue, you can learn crime prevention tips as well as learn what to do if you become a victim.

 Who has access to your information?

 Information you need to protect

 - Your Name

 How do thieves gain access to your information?